Kennard Cox

-Kennard Devane Cox (born August 17, 1985) is a former American football cornerback who played in the National Football League (NFL).
-He was drafted by the Buffalo Bills in the seventh round of the 2008 NFL Draft.
-He played college football at Pittsburgh.
+Kennard Devane Cox (born August 17, 1985) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Pittsburgh Panthers and was selected by the Buffalo Bills in the seventh round of the 2008 NFL draft.

-Cox was also a member of the Green Bay Packers, Jacksonville Jaguars, and Seattle Seahawks.
+Cox was also a member of the Green Bay Packers, Jacksonville Jaguars, Seattle Seahawks, and Kansas City Chiefs.

 Professional career

 Buffalo Bills

-Following the 2008 NFL Draft, Cox was signed by the Buffalo Bills as an undrafted free agent on June 2, 2008.
+Following the 2008 NFL draft, Cox was signed by the Buffalo Bills as an undrafted free agent on June 2, 2008.
 He was released on August 26.

 Green Bay Packers

 Cox was signed to the Green Bay Packers' practice squad on October 27, 2008.

 Jacksonville Jaguars

 Cox was signed off the Packers' practice squad by the Jacksonville Jaguars on December 8, 2008.

 Cox was waived on September 7, 2009, and subsequently signed to the team's practice squad.
 He was promoted to the active roster on September 15.
 He was waived again on September 28 and later re-signed to the practice squad.
 He was promoted to the active roster on December 5, and waived again on December 11.
 He was again signed back to the practice squad.
 He was promoted to the active roster on December 17, and waived two days later on December 19.
-He was re-signed to the practice squad on December 22, only to be promoted to the active roster again on January 2, 2010 after defensive tackle Atiyyah Ellison was placed on injured reserve.
+He was re-signed to the practice squad on December 22, only to be promoted to the active roster again on January 2, 2010, after defensive tackle Atiyyah Ellison was placed on injured reserve.